 It was also a year of amazing, amazing parties (Songkran and the full and half moon parties of Thailand instantly spring to mind, but there were many more).

 It was also a year of wonderful people – my family, of course, but of best friends and travel partners.
 The travelling I did with Ella, Ali, and Kerri was fabulous, and along the way I met so many others that affected my life in some way, whether lasting or brief, and whether we are in contact or not.
-I think of Kisha, Trish, Marie-Helene, Henry, Jenny, Mikkel, Aidy, Mert, Kelleigh, Lee, Helen, Russ, Chris, Lena, Lukas, Hannah, Georgia, Harley, Pablo, Mika, Aaron, all of my blog readers, and so many more.
-I owe it to all of them for a truly outstanding year.
+I think of Kisha, Trish, Marie-Helene, Henry, Jenny, Mikkel, Aidy, Mert, Kelleigh, Lee, Helen, Russ, Chris, Lena, Lukas, Hannah, Georgia, Harley, Pablo, Mika, Aaron, all of the people who read this blog, and so many more.
+I owe it to all of them (to you!) for a truly outstanding year.